Leeds City Council: Leeds City Council

 The modern city council was established in 1974, with the first elections being held in advance in 1973.
 Under the Local Government Act 1972, the area of the County Borough of Leeds was combined with those of the Municipal Borough of Morley, the Municipal Borough of Pudsey, Aireborough Urban District, Horsforth Urban District, Otley Urban District, Garforth Urban District, Rothwell Urban District and parts of Tadcaster Rural District, Wetherby Rural District and Wharfedale Rural District from the West Riding.
 The new Leeds district was one of five metropolitan districts in West Yorkshire.
-It was granted a borough and city status to become the City of Leeds.
+Leeds' borough and city statuses and right to appoint a lord mayor were transferred to the enlarged district.

-Until 1986 the city council was a second-tier authority, with West Yorkshire County Council providing many key services.
-However, the metropolitan county councils were abolished under the Local Government Act 1985 and the council took responsibility for all former County Council functions except policing, fire services and public transport which continue to be run on a joint basis by councillors from the former boroughs of West Yorkshire County Council.
+From 1974 until 1986 the city council was a second-tier authority, with West Yorkshire County Council providing many key services.
+However, the metropolitan county councils were abolished under the Local Government Act 1985 and the council took responsibility for all former County Council functions.
+Some functions, notably policing, fire services and public transport are run by joint committees of the five metropolitan boroughs in West Yorkshire.

+Since 2014 the council has been a constituent member of the West Yorkshire Combined Authority.
+The combined authority has been led by the directly elected Mayor of West Yorkshire since 2021.

 Council services

-Leeds City Council is responsible for providing all statutory local authority services in Leeds, except for those it provides jointly in conjunction with other West Yorkshire Authorities.
+Leeds City Council is responsible for providing all statutory local authority services in Leeds, except for those it provides jointly in conjunction with other West Yorkshire authorities.
 This includes education, housing, planning, transport and highways, social services, libraries, leisure and recreation, waste collection, waste disposal, environmental health and revenue collection.
 The council is one of the largest employers in West Yorkshire, with around 33,000 employees.

 Education Leeds

 Education Leeds was set up in 2001 as a non-profit making company wholly owned by Leeds City Council to provide education support services for the council.
 For its first five years it operated as a public-private partnership between the Council and Capita.
-The senior councillors of the council's Executive Board voted in March 2010 to stop using Education Leeds to provide services from 31 March 2011, thereby effectively causing it to cease operation.
+The senior councillors of the council's executive board voted in March 2010 to stop using Education Leeds to provide services from 31 March 2011, thereby effectively causing it to cease operation.

 Housing

-Until 1 October 2013, Leeds City Council's housing stock was managed and operated by three Arms Length Management Organisations (ALMOs) since 2007.
-They were wholly owned by the Council but operated as autonomous and self-governing organisations.
+Until 1 October 2013, Leeds City Council's housing stock was managed and operated by three arms-length management organisations (ALMOs) since 2007.
+They were wholly owned by the council but operated as autonomous and self-governing organisations.
 The ALMOs, which are arranged on a regional basis were: